Jenni Rivera: Marriages and children

 Rivera was married three times and had five children.
-She gave birth to her first child, Janney, better known as Chiquis, (born 1985), while still in high school.
+She gave birth to her first child, Janney, better known as Chiquis (born 1985), while still in high school.
 She later married the baby's father, José Trinidad Marín, and they had two more children: Jacqueline (born 1989) and Michael (born 1991), but she ended the marriage in 1992 citing physical and emotional abuse.
-In 1997 her younger sister Rosie confessed that Jenni's ex-husband (Marín) used to sexually molest her, and was now doing the same to Chiquis.
+In 1997 her younger sister Rosie confessed that Jenni's ex-husband (Marín) used to sexually abuse her, and was now doing the same to Chiquis.
 Physical examination showed he had done the same with Jacqie.
 The molestation case was opened in 1997 and Marín spent 9 years as a fugitive before he was apprehended in April 2006, convicted of sexual assault and rape and sentenced to more than 31 years in prison without parole.

 Rivera married her second husband, Juan López, in 1997.
 They had daughter Jenicka in 1997 and son Juan Angel in 2001 before they divorced in 2003.
 In 2007, López was convicted of selling drugs.
 He died from complications of pneumonia while in prison in 2009.

 Rivera married baseball player Esteban Loaiza in 2010.
 They filed for divorce in 2012 just months before her death, but it was never finalized.

 Charity work

-On August 6, 2010 Rivera was named spokeswoman for the National Coalition Against Domestic Violence.
-A proclamation was given "officially naming" August 6 “Jenni Rivera Day” by the Los Angeles City Council for all her charity work and community involvement.
-She was also involved with Children's Hospital Los Angeles where she supported the hospital and was honored by being added to the hospitals wall of fame.
+On August 6, 2010, Rivera was named spokeswoman for the National Coalition Against Domestic Violence.
+A proclamation was given "officially naming" August 6 “Jenni Rivera Day” by the [Los Angeles City Council].
+This was a tribute to her significant contributions to the community, particularly her advocacy for women and children affected by violence.
+In addition to her work with the NCADV, Rivera was deeply involved with Children's Hospital Los Angeles, where she supported the hospital’s mission and fundraising efforts, and was honored by being added to the hospitals wall of fame.
 Rivera was a Roman Catholic.
-However, her brother Pedro Rivera Jr. is the pastor of the Primer Amor Church in Whittier, California.
+However, her brother Pedro Rivera Jr. is the pastor of the Primer Amor Church in Whittier, California further cementing the family's ties to both faith and community service..